Chymyst/chymyst-core/docs/chymyst01.md

 ```

-The same error will occur if such emission is attempted inside a reaction body, or if we call `logSoup` on the molecule emitter.
+The same error will occur if such emission is attempted inside a reaction body, or if we call `logSoup` or `setLogLevel` on the molecule emitter.

 The correct way of using `JoinRun` is first to define molecules, then to create a RS where these molecules are used as inputs for reactions, and only then to start emitting these molecules.

-The method `isBound` can be used to determine at run time whether a molecule has been already bound to a reaction site:
+The method `isBound` can be used to determine at run time whether a molecule has been already bound to a RS:

 ```scala
 val x = m[Int]